Truncated Random Measures: Background

 Such a process generates a countable infinity of values $\left(\theta_k\right)_{k=1}^\infty$, $\theta_k \in \mathbb{R}_+$, having an almost surely finite sum $\sum_{k=1}^{\infty} \theta_k < \infty$.
 In a BNP trait model, we interpret each $\theta_k$ as the rate or frequency of the $k$-th trait.
 Typically, each $\theta_k$ is paired with a parameter $\psi_k$ associated with the $k$-th trait (e.g., a topic in a document or a shared interest on a social network).
 We assume throughout that $\psi_k \in \Psi$ for some space $\Psi$ and $\psi_k \distiid G$ for some distribution $G$.
 Constructing a measure by placing mass $\theta_k$ at atom location $\psi_k$ results in a \emph{completely random measure} (CRM) \citep{Kingman:1967}.
 As shorthand, we will write $\distCRM(\nu)$ for the completely random measure generated as just described:

 The trait distribution $G$ is left implicit in the notation as it has no effect on our results.
 Further, the possible fixed-location and deterministic components of a CRM~\citep{Kingman:1967} are not considered here for brevity; these components can be added (assuming they are purely atomic) and the analysis modified without undue effort.
 The CRM prior on $\Theta$ is typically combined with a likelihood that generates trait counts for each data point.
-Let $h(\cdot \given \theta)$ be a proper probability mass function on $\nats \cup \{0\}$ for all $\theta$ in the support of $\nu$.\footnote{Likelihoods with support in $\reals$ may also be considered.
-As long as \cref{eq:hassump} holds, all results except those for the size-biased representation still hold, since they only rely upon the behavior of $h(0\given \theta)$.} Then a collection of conditionally independent observations $X_{1:N} \defined \left\{X_n\right\}_{n=1}^N$ given $\Theta$ are distributed according to the \emph{likelihood process} $\distLP(h, \Theta)$, i.e.
+Let $h(\cdot \given \theta)$ be a proper probability mass function on $\nats \cup \{0\}$ for all $\theta$ in the support of $\nu$ (though the present work may be easily extended to likelihoods with support in $\reals$).
+Then a collection of conditionally independent observations $X_{1:N} \defined \left\{X_n\right\}_{n=1}^N$ given $\Theta$ are distributed according to the \emph{likelihood process} $\distLP(h, \Theta)$, i.e.

 if $x_{nk} \sim h(x \given \theta_k)$ independently across $k$ and \iid\ across $n$.
 The desideratum that each $X_n$ expresses a finite number of traits is encoded by the assumption that

 Since the trait counts are typically latent in a full generative model specification, define the observed data $Y_{n} \given X_{n} \distind f(\cdot \given X_{n})$ for a conditional density $f$ with respect to a measure $\mu$ on some space.
 For instance, if the sequence $\left(\theta_k\right)_{k=1}^\infty$ represents the topic rates in a document corpus, $X_{n}$ might capture how many words in document $n$ are generated from each topic and $Y_{n}$ might be the observed collection of words for that document.